bufbuild-ru/docs/docs/bsr/module/export/index.md

 # Export modules from the BSR

 Within the Buf ecosystem, moving `.proto` files around is unnecessary.
 You can manage dependencies in your modules and vendor commonly used modules like `googleapis/googleapis` from the Buf Schema Registry (BSR) community modules.
-However, tools other than the Buf CLI may require all `.proto` files to be present locally.To export `.proto` files from the BSR, you can either:
+However, tools other than the Buf CLI may require all `.proto` files to be present locally.

+To export `.proto` files from the BSR, you can either:

 - use the Buf CLI's `buf export` command
 - download and extract an archive file

 ## Export with the Buf CLI

 The `buf export` command allows you to copy `.proto` files to your local environment from many types of sources, including the BSR, a Git repository, or a `.tar` file.
-From there you can inspect them or move them into other tools or legacy systems.The basic `buf export` command requires a local destination directory path for the output and defaults to the current local directory as the source:
+From there you can inspect them or move them into other tools or legacy systems.

+The basic `buf export` command requires a local destination directory path for the output and defaults to the current local directory as the source:

 ```console
 $ buf export -o /path/to/directory